 What does OneKloudX do?

-OneKloudX is a local Oracle NetSuite solution provider, our job is to understand our client's back office infrastructure, evaluate their needs, design a modern system to meet these requirements, and then implement the solution.
-We also offer on going support to aid our client's transition into the new system
+OneKloudX is an award winning Oracle NetSuite and ELMO Cloud HR solution provider, our job is to understand our client’s back office infrastructure and people management requirements, evaluate their needs, design a modern system to meet these requirements, and then implement the solution.
+We also offer on going support to aid our client’s transition into the new system.

 What is an ERP?